slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Focus on what can you give instead of focusing in making money.
 Find your market and you'll get the reward.'*

-HINT: Validate your business by finding paying clients.
+Validate your business by finding paying clients.

-> *'Without customers, you don’t have a business.
-You have a hobby.' -- Don Peppers & Martha Rogers*

-> *'The consumer votes with his wallet.'*

 > *'Test sales first.
 If something is worth doing, sales will come easy and dollars will be high.
 If you have to drag people along kicking and screaming, you’re wasting your time.
 If they were in, they'd be in on day one.'*

+> *'The consumer votes with his wallet.'*

+> *'Without customers, you don’t have a business.
+You have a hobby.' -- Don Peppers & Martha Rogers*

 > *'In general, it's not about what you know, it's about who trusts you to solve their problems.
 Often, that requires the technical skills to reliably solve their problems.